Last updated on February 1st, 2018 at 07:29 am

 - Self-sustaining technical knowledge deficits during contract negotiations

-- Performance management systems and technical debt
+- How performance management systems can contribute to technical debt

 - Stovepiping can lead to technical debt